 The actors in the performance were young people from and around Bodzentyn and Kielce.
 "They know the places that Dawid talks about, and they have heard their grandparents stories about those horrific times."

 For Dorota and Artur Anyżowie, it was essential to tell about the suffering of Dawid, whose short childhood and life was interrupted.
 "We must remember what happened in the past so that it will never happen again."

 On 28 September 2008, the play based on The Diary of Dawid Rubinowicz was performed for the first time in Bodzentyn by local actors: Martyna Iwan, Sabina Nowakowska, Ewa Dziuba, Milena Winiarska, Antoni Anyż, and Patryk Dyk.
 Script and direction: Dorota Anyż and Artur Anyż.

-In addition to the play based on the Diary, in 2009 Dorota Anyż and Artur Anyż also directed a play based on a Polish version of the book The Last Selection – A Child’s Journey Through the Holocaust by Goldie Szachter Kalib.
-Over the years the play has been performed several times.
+In addition to the play based on the Dawid Rubinowicz' diary, in 2009, Dorota Anyż and Artur Anyż also directed a play based on a Polish version of The Last Selection – A Child’s Journey Through the Holocaust by Goldie Szachter Kalib.
+Over the years, the play has been performed several times.

 - Editor's interview with Krystyna Nowakowska in 2008 and 2009.